 - Assessed her or his own strengths, needs and boundaries when working with each student and family.

 School staff and agency personnel working with students experiencing barriers to school success are the intended audience for this training.

-Completion of the entire three-day program and the post-training assignment is required before any credits can be awarded.
+Completion of the entire three-day program and all competencies is required before any credits can be awarded.